renatolinsdigital/python-quickstart/README.md

 __'for' loop:__ The `for` loop in Python is a control flow statement used to iterate over a sequence of elements.
 It's commonly used when you need to perform the same operation on each element of a list, tuple, string, dictionary, set, range, or any other iterable object.
 Let's see a couple of use cases:

-* When we know the range of value in advance
+* When we know the range of values in advance

 ```python
 # Print numbers from 1 to 5 using a for loop